RedisLabs/redislabs-docs/content/rs/databases/redis-on-flash/_index.md

 ### On-premises environments

-When you begin planning the deployment of Redis on Flash in production, we recommend working closely with the Redis technical team for sizing and performance tuning.
+When you begin planning the deployment of Auto Tiering in production, we recommend working closely with the Redis technical team for sizing and performance tuning.

 On-premises environments support more deployment options than other environments such as: